stitchdata/docs/_database-integrations/postgres/aurora-rds/v1/amazon-aurora-postgresql-v1.md

         - View database details, which is required for retrieving the database's connection details.
   - item: "**Permissions in PostgreSQL that allow you to create users.** This is required to create a database user for Stitch."
   - item: |
+      **If using Log-based Incremental Replication**, you'll need:

-      **A database running PostgreSQL 9.3.x or greater.** PostgreSQL 9.3.x is the minimum version Stitch supports for PostgreSQL integrations.
+      - **A database running Aurora PostgreSQL 10.6 or greater**.
+This is required to use wal2json, the plugin Stitch uses to perform Log-based Incremental Replication.
+Amazon introduced support for wal2json in [version 10.6 of their Aurora PostgreSQL engine](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraPostgreSQL.Replication.Logical.html#AuroraPostgreSQL.Replication.Logical.Configure){:target="new"}.
+      - **The `rds_superuser` role in your {{ integration.display_name }} database, if you want to use Log-based Replication.** [This role](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.PostgreSQL.CommonDBATasks.html#Appendix.PostgreSQL.CommonDBATasks.Roles){:target="new"} is required to grant the `rds_replication` privilege to Stitch's database user.
+      - **To connect to the master instance.** Log-based replication will only work on master instances due to a feature gap in PostgreSQL 10.
+[Based on their forums](https://commitfest.postgresql.org/12/788/){:target="new"}, PostgreSQL is working on adding support for using logical replication on a read replica to a future version.
   - item: |
+      **If you're not using Log-based Incremental Replication**, you'll need:

+      - **A database running PostgreSQL 9.3.x or greater.** PostgreSQL 9.3.x is the minimum version Stitch supports for PostgreSQL integrations.
-      **To verify if the database is a read replica, or follower**.
+      - **To verify if the database is a read replica, or follower**.
 While we always recommend connecting a replica over a production database, this also means you may need to verify some of its settings - specifically the `max_standby_streaming_delay` and `max_standby_archive_delay` settings - before connecting it to Stitch.
 We recommend setting these parameters to 8-12 hours for an initial replication job, and then decreasing them afterwards.

 # -------------------------- #